bobzurad/zsandbox.azurewebsites.net/react-native/EcomappMobile/readme.md

 This is a mobile app created with `npx react-native init`

+### API

 This project interacts with data from the API at https://github.com/bobzurad/zsandbox.azurewebsites.net/tree/master/java/ecomapp
+ - Note: If you have this API running on your localhost and you want to access it from the phone or emulator, run `adb reverse tcp:8080 tcp:8080` before starting the app.
+For more, see [here](https://dev.to/tusharsadhwani/connecting-android-apps-to-localhost-simplified-57lm)

+### Libraries

 Some important libraries/packages that this app uses includes: